Search

 Clarification 6-2005

 B indicates that player 6 may return to the field at the end of the temporary suspension of player 3, but does not clearly indicate when player 3 can return to the field.
-Can it be clarified when this playe ... n the temporary suspension for player 17 ends?
+Can it be clarified when this player can return to the field?
+Is this at the end of his period of temporary suspension or when the temporary suspension for player 17 ends?
 Scenario 2 appears below.
-Scenario 2 A front row player (No. 3) is temporary suspended.
-At the next scrum player No. 6 leaves the field to allow a replacement fron
+Scenario 2 A front row playe

 Clarification 13-2003